About The Site's Author

 I have a B.A.
 Honors degree in Psychology, and a Master of Social Work.
 I worked in various psychology and research-related office jobs for a few years in between getting the two degrees.
 My MSW focused on counseling (as opposed to community organization and development).
 Through various internships and volunteer positions I've gained a couple hundred hours of direct clinical experience as a therapist.
 That means I'm still fairly new to it in the grand scheme of things, though hardly completely green.
 I've been drawn to helping people with their personal problems since high school, and I think starting this site and seeking training to become a counselor are two manifestations of that core interest.

-Part of me hesitates to bring all this up though, since I don't want to give anyone the wrong impression about where the advice on this site comes from.
-I'm mentioning my background to give you an idea of what kind of person I am, not because I want you to think, "Oh, he's got some letters after his name.
+My education and work experience has certainly made this site better.
+It's fleshed out my knowledge of the topic and helped my research skills.
+At the same time, I don't want anyone to think, "Oh, he's got some letters after his name.
 Everything he writes is automatically more correct and authoritative."
-I believe my advice should be evaluated on its own merits, and not be given special consideration because of outside factors.
-Most of it I put online before I got my MSW, and would have thought it up even if I never got a graduate degree.
-As I said, the site's articles come from my personal experience and observations, or from research I've done on the topic.
-I'm not regurgitating any secret knowledge about social skills I learned in school.
+I think any advice should be evaluated on its own merits.
+A lot of what I've written I would have thought up or learned even if I never got my degrees.
+I'm also not sharing any secret knowledge about social skills I learned in school.
 We never really covered that topic.
-I didn't arrive at many insights about communication skills while doing therapy.
+I didn't arrive at many insights about communication skills while doing therapy either.
 For all but a few clients, I was working with them on issues other than their social lives.

 Where I get the ideas for this site